muhammad-abbady/JenTab/assets/README.md

 # Assets

+## Description
-* Assets folder holds your input data for rounds and any external static dependencies for the other services.
+Assets folder holds your input data for rounds and any external static dependencies for the other services.
-* For the input configuration please refer to the [dataset](https://zenodo.org/record/4282879#.YIrI57UzZZg) provided by the challenge.
-* **Directory Structure** below explains the assets structure either the input files for each round or for the other services.
-* **Dependencies** lists the external dependencies to download.

-## Directory Structure
+## Downloads & Directory Structure
+For JenTab to work properly, it requires static input and dataset files sourced externally.
+Files are linked in the Dependencies section.
+The structure goes as follows:
+* `./Autocorrect` (optional): A brief description for autocorrect file.
+* `./Baseline_Approach`: A brief description.
+* `./data`: A brief description.
+  * `./date/cache`:

 	'''
 	+---Autocorrect
 	|       GoogleNews-vectors-negative300.bin